ariesiitr/ICR--Identifying-age-related-conditions/README.md

 The objective of this project is to identify age-related conditions using a dataset provided for the "ICR - Identifying Age-Related Conditions" competition on Kaggle.
 The analysis involves data preprocessing, exploratory data analysis, feature engineering, and model building to predict the target variable related to age-related conditions.

+Since our data was cluttered, we had a lot of opportunities in this project, we worked on various preprocessing and analysis methods and found out the best features to rely on, we also discovered the use of a variety of metrics thereby improving our model accuracy.

 ## Data Description

 The dataset contains various features, including medical and demographic information.
 Key columns include: